 - Systems engineers – they are the ones responsible for setting up the amps, speakers and the complex PA systems.

 - Monitor sound engineers – this type of role are the ones that take care of the sound that the band hears on the monitors while they are on stage.
-If you hear the band talking like giving instructions, they are giving orders to the monitor sound engineer.
+If you hear the band talking about giving instructions, they are giving orders to the monitor sound engineer.

 - Studio sound engineers – this type of sound engineer can be found working inside a recording studio to create high-quality recordings of sound effects, speech, and music.